healthchecks/healthchecks/templates/docs/self_hosted_configuration.md

 When `REMOTE_USER_HEADER` is set, Healthchecks will:

- - assume the header contains user's email address
+ - assume the header contains the user's email address
  - look up and automatically log in the user with a matching email address
- - automatically create an user account if it does not exist
+ - automatically create a user account if it does not exist
  - disable the default authentication methods (login link to email, password)

 ## `RP_ID` {: #RP_ID }